 Joëlle Vanhamme, Ph.D, is Professor of Marketing at EDHEC Business School.

 MSc in Data Analytics & Artificial Intelligence Manager

 Cedric Verbeeck, PhD, is Professor of Operations management and Co-Director of the MSc in Data Analytics and Artificial Intelligence at EDHEC Business School.

-Philippe Very is professor of strategic management and head of faculty at EDHEC Business School, France.
+Philippe Very is professor of strategic management at EDHEC Business School, France.
 He is also Robert Reynolds Distinguished Lecturer at the University of Denver, Colorado.